yifanwang97/Explainable-fuzzy-integral/README.md

 ### Color image generation

-Please refer to the folder (i.e., )
+Please refer to the folder (i.e., 3_image_preprocessing/4_color_image_generation)

+Run main.m

+The generated color image is shown in ""